 Our Aquatimer Automatic test model comes in a stainless steel case, with a notched steel bezel.
 It measures 42 mm in diameter by 14 mm tall and is the smallest of the IWC diver’s watches.
 On the right side of the case, is the crown, and on the left side, is the housing for a mechanical sliding clutch which allows the SafeDive bezel system to rotate perfectly.

 Most of the exterior of the watch has brushed surfaces, with subtle polished accents are visible on the edges of the lugs, on the face of the crown, on the top edge and underside of the bezel and on the clutch housing.

 This is a dive watch, so naturally, the crown, crystal, and caseback are tightly secured and sealed with gaskets.
 The crown is locking and the caseback is screwed-in.
 Water-resistance is 300 meters (or approximately 1,000 feet).

-IWC’s 2014 Aquatimer Automatic recalls it roots, while perfectly blending the functionality and benefits of a modern watch.
-The dial looks great in either black or silver, and thanks to large markers and hands, is incredibly easy to read.
+IWC’s 2014 Aquatimer Automatic recalls its roots, while perfectly blending the functionality and benefits of a modern watch.
+The dial looks great in either black or silver, and thanks to large markers and hands it is incredibly easy to read.
 Moreover, the technical aspects of the bezel, used on all new Aquatimer models, truly differentiates it from every other dive watch on the market.